Ollama Setup

 | Documents | qwen3.5:9b | 12GB | Excellent |

 LM Studio provides a GUI for running local models and exposes an OpenAI-compatible API.
-Mycelos works with LM Studio out of the box:
+Mycelos works with it out of the box:

 LM Studio advantages: